BerndiVader/MythicMobsExtension/README.md

 To use as **Conditions**, return true if the location is *INSIDE* a solidblock.

 ##### `- jumping{action=[boolean]}`
-To use as **TargetCondiitons or Conditions**, return true if the entity is jumping.
+To use as **TaretConditions or Conditions**, return true if the entity is jumping.

 ##### `- crouching{action=[boolean]}`
-To use as **TargetCondiitons or Conditions**, return true if the entity is crouching.
+To use as **TaretConditions or Conditions**, return true if the entity is crouching.

 ##### `- sleeping{action=[boolean]}`
-To use as **TargetCondiitons or Conditions**, return true if the entity is sleeping.
+To use as **TaretConditions or Conditions**, return true if the entity is sleeping.

 ##### `- running{action=[boolean]}`
-To use as **TargetCondiitons or Conditions**, return true if the entity is running.
+To use as **TaretConditions or Conditions**, return true if the entity is running.

 ##### `- samespawner{action=[boolean]}`
 To use as **TargetConditions**, return true if caster & target have same mythicspawner.